 Antibiotics are a critically important tool for dairy farmers to ensure the health and welfare of the animals on their farm.
 Overall, the Australian dairy industry has a very low use of antibiotics compared to other countries.
 However, overuse and incorrect use can lead to the development of antibiotic resistance.
 This is when infections caused by bacteria develop the ability to resist the effects of antibiotics.
 By using antibiotics sparingly and correctly (this is called ‘antimicrobial stewardship’), we can minimise the risk of antibiotic resistance and protect our international reputation.

-In the video below Gippsland vet Mark Humphris, and dairy farmer James Clyne share how they have worked together using data and insights to improve antibiotic use on James’ farm.
+Gippsland vet Mark Humphris and dairy farmer James Clyne share how they used data and insights to improve antibiotic use on James’ farm.

 Dairy cattle veterinarians

 Dairy cattle veterinarians are a very important piece of the puzzle to ensure the correct use of antibiotics on dairy farms.
-To assist with this, Dairy Australia has supported the Australian Veterinary Association and Animal Medicines Australia to develop Antimicrobial Prescribing Guidelines for Dairy Cattle that are due for completion in late 2020.
-Dairy cattle veterinarians should also ensure they are familiar with the Australian Government’s Importance Ratings and Summary of Antibacterial Uses in Human and Animal Health in Australia.
+Dairy cattle veterinarians should ensure they are familiar with the Australian Government’s Importance Ratings and Summary of Antibacterial Uses in Human and Animal Health in Australia, available for download below.

 Importance Ratings and Summary of Antibacterial Uses in Human and Animal Health in AustraliaPDF, 674.63 KB

 Antibiotics important to human health